Section 1: Counseling

 How is Advance Travel Paid For?

 The employee may also pay personally for the return travel of the separating EFM spouse.
-Later, when the employee has been issued travel orders for his/her next departure, he/she may claim reimbursement for the ticket purchased for the departing EFM spouse.
-The reimbursement amount will be limited to the amount the USG would have paid for the spouse if he/she had departed with the employee on orders to the employee’s next post of assignment.
+Later, when the employee has been issued travel orders for their next departure, they may claim reimbursement for the ticket purchased for the departing EFM spouse.
+The reimbursement amount will be limited to the amount the USG would have paid for the spouse if they had departed with the employee on orders to the employee’s next post of assignment.